aws-controllers-k8s/community/docs/content/docs/tutorials/lambda-oci-example.md

 ```

 ## Create and Build a Docker Image
-Create a Dockerfile to build an image from.
+Create a Dockerfile that will be used to build the image for our Lambda function:

 ```bash
 cat <<EOF > Dockerfile